 Love Stage!! is a Japanese BL movie about a famous actor who pursues his childhood crush from ten years ago.
 He’s shocked to discover that his crush is actually another man, who only dressed up as a girl to play the female role in an acting gig.
 Nonetheless, this revelation does not deter his initial feelings, and he decides to go forward with a romantic relationship anyway.

 Adapted from a manga, the story in Love Stage doesn’t particularly translate well in a live-action movie.
-This film misses the mark with its shallowly developed romance, poor comedic timing, and awkward storytelling that highlights all the flaws in its frivolous plot.
+This film misses the mark with its shallowly developed romance and poor comedic timing.
+Plus, the awkward storytelling highlights all the flaws in its frivolous plot.

 Love Stage Movie Summary